otitoU/Swap/README.md

 No cash — just community, fair value, and mutual growth.

 ## Why It Matters to Little Rock and Arkansas
-## Why It Matters to Little Rock and Arkansas

 - **Small Business Owners** often skip marketing or tech services because every dollar counts.
 - **College Students** need real-world experience but can’t afford mentorship or tools.